OBOAcademy/obook/docs/lesson/hackathon.md

 ## Goals/Learning outcomes

-- Strengthen social workflows in creating Pull Requests (PRs), including
+- Strengthen social workflows in creating Pull Requests (PRs), including:
     - creating a PR
     - writing a description of the PR
     - Reviewing a PR
     - Adding suggestions using suggestion mode
 - Foster a sense of shared efforts in open science

 ## Prerequisites